 TRAFFIC COMMISSIONER APPROVES OPERATORS LICENCE FOR

-BO’NESS and AREA COMMUNITY BUS
+BO’NESS and AREA COMMUNITY BUS 2017

 They took up the challenge and introduced the first scheduled Bus Service in Scotland, delivering a regular service between Bo’ness and Edinburgh.
-On the back of our success, Citylink supplemented our service by diverting the 909 to go via Bo’ness although they miss out the Town centre and the rural communities of Mannerston and Blackness.
-A measure of our success is that we have delivered over 5000 free journeys to holders of concessionary bus passes, helping us to achieve one of our key goals.
+On the back of this success, Citylink supplemented our service by diverting the 909 to go via Bo’ness.
+A measure of success is that we have delivered over 1000 free journeys to holders of concessionary bus passes, helping us to achieve one of our key goals.

-We have also had considerable success in promoting Bo’ness and Blackness as Tourist destinations and have developed partnerships with Bo’ness and Kinneil Steam Railway, Visit Scotland and Blackness castle, The Falkirk Trust, the Hippodrome, Kinneil House and the John Muir Way.
+We also had considerable success in promoting Bo’ness and Blackness as Tourist destinations and have developed partnerships with Bo’ness and Kinneil Steam Railway, Visit Scotland and Blackness castle, The Falkirk Trust, the Hippodrome, Kinneil House and the John Muir Way.
 This has led to an increase in passengers coming from Edinburgh to Bo’ness and Blackness, helping to offset some of our costs and move towards sustainability.

-REMEMBER THIS IS YOUR COMMUNITY BUS SERVICE
+THIS WAS YOUR COMMUNITY BUS SERVICE